dosyago/xen/README.md

 ## Testing results

-The below results are for the 18-byte, 1 shift variant on 128 Mb of RNG output.
+The below results are for the 18-byte, 1 shift variant.

 *The regular variant is 45-byte, 1 shift.*